 Rigorous evaluations of our work over the last six election cycles have shown constant and dramatic improvement in the effectiveness and return-on-investment of our efforts.
 Our research-driven approach enables us to continually bend the cost curve on all of our programs, making us unique in our ability to reach historically-underrepresented members of the Rising American Electorate in a scalable and cost-effective way that complements other outreach efforts.

-We’ve got an ambitious research agenda for 2016 and beyond, doing what we do best: conducting control-group tests that result in quantifiable metrics, learning from and building on advances from our national and state partners, sharing all of this new knowledge with the civic engagement community, and mining our treatment data and survey research to develop cutting-edge models that are available to the community at large.
+We’ve got an ambitious research agenda, doing what we do best: conducting control-group tests that result in quantifiable metrics, learning from and building on advances from our national and state partners, sharing all of this new knowledge with the civic engagement community, and mining our treatment data and survey research to develop cutting-edge models that are available to the community at large.